 Paid for by K-State Libraries

 K-State Libraries subscribes to IBISWorld US Industry Reports and US Specialized Industry Reports.
-The US Industry reports module covers 700 industries.
+The US Industry reports module covers over 700 industries.
 Reports have statistics and analysis on market characteristics, operating conditions, current and forecast performance, major industry participants and more.
 The Specialized Industry Reports complement the Industry Reports module and can be useful when researching small or new industries.

 Reports available through the library usually cover an industry broadly though researchers are often interested in a specific product or service.
 Even if a specific product or service is not covered, industry reports are still useful for understanding the environment and competitive forces that impact companies in the industry group.